Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 Using the `-p` flag for `mkdir` allows it to create a new directory, even if one of the parent directories doesn’t already exist.
 It also suppresses errors if the directory already exists, without overwriting that directory.

 ~~~
- cd
+ cd ~
- mkdir -p analysis/qc/illumina_qc
+ mkdir -p ~/cs_course/analysis/qc/illumina_qc
- ls
+ cd ~/cs_course/analysis/qc/illumina_qc
+ pwd
 ~~~
 {: .bash}
-We can navigate through using `cd` and see that all three directories have been made.
+We can `pwd` and see that all three directories have been made.

 Now we have created the directories we are ready to start the quality control of the Illumina data.